bobbyiliev/introduction-to-sql/ebook/en/content/012-sql-commnad-categories.md

 |      5 | Martin Blank | 2008-06-24 |   5600 |    NULL |
 +--------+--------------+------------+--------+---------+
 ```
-The SQL commands that deals with the manipulation of data present in the database belong to DML or Data Manipulation Language and this includes most of the SQL statements.
-It is the component of the SQL statement that controls access to data and to the database.
-Basically, DCL statements are grouped with DML statements.
+The SQL commands that deal with the manipulation of data present in the database belong to DML or Data Manipulation Language, including most of the SQL statements.
+It is the component of the SQL statement that controls access to data and the database.
+DCL statements are grouped with DML statements.

 #### List of DML commands:
 - `INSERT `: It is used to insert data into a table.